Teachers' Union: Hawaii Gov. Blocking Furlough Deal

 Hawaii State Teachers Association President Wil Okabe said the Republican governor's "all or nothing approach" to regaining 10 furlough days this year and 17 next year is hindering efforts to return the state's 171,000 students to class.

-"The governor's pattern of unilateralism — from insisting on an all or nothing approach that compromises student safety and teachers' ability to effectively teach, to walking out on discussions, and yesterday's decision to summarily shoot down a viable solution to eliminate furlough Fridays — is a cruel blow to students, teachers and their families," Okabe...
+"The governor's pattern of unilateralism — from insisting on an all or nothing approach that compromises student safety and teachers' ability to effectively teach, to walking out on discussions, and yesterday's decision to summarily shoot down a viable solution to eliminate furlough Fridays — is a cruel blow to students, teachers and their families," Okabe said in a statement.

 Lingle had said Monday that she couldn't back an agreement between the union and public school officials to resume school on some, but not all, of the teacher furlough days.

 The agreement called for restoring seven of the 10 remaining furlough days this school year by using $35 million in rainy day fund money.
 The money would have directly paid for five school days, and the union would have agreed to replace the other two days by converting teacher workdays.
 The plan didn't address next school year's furlough days.

 Lingle wanted to leverage $50 million from the fund to end all 27 furlough days.
 She tried to stretch the $50 million so that it would restore 12 furlough days if teachers would agree to teach on 15 planning or other noninstructional days.

 The governor said the union's proposal didn't get enough bang for the taxpayers' buck.

 "This arrangement is not a credible plan, it is not fiscally responsible and it is not sustainable," Lingle said.

 Unless Lingle, the union and Board of Education can all agree on a plan, legislators won't spend the money, said House Speaker Calvin Say.